Timothy Christian School (Illinois): Disbanding Ebenezer School

 The time in Cicero was marked by two crises for the school.
 The first was the integration of more than 100 students from Ebenezer Christian School in Chicago.
 As the Dutch Christian Reformed communities had fled the city for the suburbs, Ebenezer became impossible to keep open.
 This had been the first Dutch reformed school to open on Chicago's west side in 1893.
 It closed in 1946, and the huge influx of students to Timothy caused a great deal of tension.
 Students were forced to endure large class sizes and little time alone with the teachers.
-There was also the problem of social integration of a suburban student body with one hailing from the tough streets of Chicago.

 Timothy-Lawndale controversy

 The integration of the students from Ebenezer Christian School was far easier to deal with than the racial integration of the school.
 In 1965, a group of African American parents attending Lawndale and Garfield Christian Reformed Churches asked the Timothy board permission to enroll their children at the school.
 Cicero was, at the time, a town with around 70,000 residents of European descent and had earned the reputation as the “Selma of the North.”
 One black family had attempted to move into the city in 1951 and they had been chased out by a white mob.
 The Timothy school board decided to delay the enrollment of these students.
 The board insisted that it was not acting on racist motives, but only that it was worried for the safety of its students.
 The school only admitted three African American students in 1967 after Timothy Christian High School had moved to the western suburb of Elmhurst.

 As Cicero residents continued to harass the school and church members continued to advise against integration, Timothy decided to wait until it could complete the move to a campus in a more racially tolerant suburb.
 This move to Elmhurst was finally made in 1972.
 In the meantime, the parents of Lawndale and Garfield Christian Reformed Churches had established their own school, West Side.